idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/NewMaterialSystem.md

 ### Homogenization system

-The strain calculator adds any extra, homogenization gradient supplied by [ComputeHomogenizedLagrangianStrain](ComputeHomogenizedLagrangianStrain.md) to the  deformation gradient defined directly from the displacement gradients before forming any of the derived kinematic measures.
+The strain calculator adds any extra homogenization gradient supplied by [ComputeHomogenizedLagrangianStrain](ComputeHomogenizedLagrangianStrain.md) to the  deformation gradient defined directly from the displacement gradients before forming any of the derived kinematic measures.
 As such, the homogenization system affects constitutive models defined in terms of any kinematic tensor (unlike the eigenstrain modification).